kztk-m/sparcl/README.md

 How to Use
 ----------

 First, we need to build the system.
 We are using [`stack`](https://docs.haskellstack.org/en/stable/README/) for building, so please install `stack` by following the instruction found in the link.
-One `stack` has been installed, then type as below for building the system.
+Once `stack` has been installed, then type as below to build the system.

     $ stack build

-The command may take time as it build all required packages including a version of GHC required in a stack LTS.
+The command may take time as it build all required packages including a version of GHC.

-Then, we can run REPL by:
+Then, we can start the read-eval-print loop by:

     $ stack exec sparcl-exe

-After invoking, one will see that the system shows the following prompt.
+After invoking the executable, one will see that the system shows the following prompt.

     Sparcl>

-This is the interactive environment; one thing users can do is to type an expression to examine its evaluation results.
+One thing users can do is to input an expression to examine its evaluation results.

     Sparcl> 1 + 2
     3